 If a luxurious look is what you’re after, pillow shams made from premium fabric are a good choice.
 Colour and style are personal choices but the ones you choose should not only complement your bed but should also go with your bedroom.
 Shabby-looking fabric is a poor choice if you want luxury.
 However, if your overall bedroom theme is boho or shabby chic, then your pillow sham fabric and design should match it too.

 There are many manufacturers of pillow shams.
 Whatever design you choose, make sure that the pillows remain comfortable even after you’ve put on the fabric.
 Some pillow shams have embellishments like buttons, sequins and embroidery, making them uncomfortable.
 Try to minimise these embellishments so that your pillows remain useful aside from being decorative.

 The downside to embellished pillow shams is that they are harder to maintain and launder.
-Depending on where you live, your beddings and accessories will need regular washing.
+Your bedding and accessories will need regular washing.
 Embellishments might come off when washed in a machine, so special care like dry-cleaning or hand-washing might be needed.
-Therefore, there might be instances where a fancy fabric is better than a pillow sham with fancy embellishments.

 Arranging Pillow Shams

 Depending on your bed size, you may need more than a couple of pillow shams to make your bedroom look luxurious.
 Aside from a decorative purpose, pillow shams can hide imperfections and even protect the actual pillows you sleep on by shielding them from dirt.

 Many designers like to stack pillow shams and pillows for a layered look.
 They prefer to have larger pillows at the back to serve as a foundation and end with shams at the front.
 It all depends on your personal taste.